 The Motorola Moto X has quite an unusual camera.
-It’s a 10-megapixel sensor, where most rivals have either eight megapixels or thirteen.
+It has a 10-megapixel sensor, where most rivals have either 8 megapixels or 13.
 The resolution isn’t the only odd thing about it – it’s a 16:9 image sensor where mobile camera sensors tend to be 4:3 in aspect.
 When you shoot at 16:9 with other phone cameras, you’re normally doing so at reduced resolution – not using the full sensor.

 For the techheads among you, the sensor is the OmniVision OV10820.
-It’s a 1/2.6-inch sensor, much larger than the 1/3.2 sensors you get in most phones.
+It’s a 1/2.6-inch sensor, much larger than the 1/3.2-inch sensors you get in most phones.
 It uses an RGBC pixel array, featuring an additional clear subpixel in its colour filter to provide better low-light performance.
-For all these reasons we were quite intrigued to find out how Motorola's approach performed in real world use.
+For all these reasons we were quite intrigued to find out how Motorola's approach performed in real-world use.

 You do get a lot more fine detail than with an HTC One, though.

 The Moto X lacks some of the pop and sharpness of some rivals

 Motorola tries to make the Moto X as fast as possible as a camera.
 The first way it does this is with a ‘two flicks of the wrist' gesture that launches the camera app, no matter what you're doing with the phone.
 And it’s fast – ready to go in about 1.5 seconds, and signals that it’s doing so with a vibration crescendo.

 Shooting speed is reasonably good, too.
 Shot-to-shot speed in normal shooting, including focusing, is about one second, but you can burst shoot by holding a finger on the screen.
 Like this, the Moto X shoots at about 3fps.
 When shooting in this mode, though, focusing is locked so it’s only useful for shooting at a consistent focal distance.
 It’s a good mode for shooting kids running about, though – standard shooting is a little slow for this purpose.